GavinDmello/heinrich/Readme.md

 -------------------------------------------------------
 ### Configuration file :-
 The config.json file holds the entire config.
+An example config is shown below It has the bare minimum you require to run this load balancer.

 Example :-
 ```json